aces/Loris-MRI/docs/scripts_md/Element.md

 INPUTS:
   - $IN : input file stream
-  - $len: total number of bytes in the field
+  - $len: total number of bytes to skip, or 0 if all sequences should be skipped until the delimiter `0x00000000` is found

 RETURNS: 'skipped' string

 ### readLength($IN)

-Reads length.
+Reads the length of a VR from a file, as an integer encoded on 16 or 32 bits.
   - Implicit Value Representation (VR): Length is 4 byte int.
   - Explicit VR: 2 bytes hold VR, then 2 byte length.